MEET OUR TEAM

 Mercury and the geochemistry of meteorites in a laboratory.
 Recently, he has become fascinated by the physics occurring within the atmospheres of other worlds.
 After graduate school, he plans

-on building a career as a planetary scientist and science communicator.
+on building a career as a planetary scientist.

 Graduate Researcher - M.S.